 The Melbourne India Postgraduate Program (MIPP) and the Melbourne India Postgraduate Academy (MIPA) are joint initiatives of The University of Melbourne and a select group of India’s elite research universities: IITM, IITK, IITKgp and the IISc.
-Find out more about recently concluded MIPP & MIPA Conference at The University of Melbourne.

-Our GR students benefit from undertaking an international joint-training experience in an elite research community where they will learn to adapt to new cultural and research environments; be mentored and supported by field experts; have access to research facilities and equipment at two institutions; and additionally have the opportunity to establish strong international networks to promote research exchange and high quality publications.
+Our GRs benefit from undertaking an international joint-training experience in an elite research community where they will learn to adapt to new cultural and research environments; be mentored and supported by field experts; have access to research facilities and equipment at two institutions; and additionally have the opportunity to establish strong international networks to promote research exchange and high quality publications.

 Participating academics are granted rare opportunities to develop and sustain research collaborations that draw from a pool of complementary skills, world class expertise and infrastructure, establishing a more competitive and impactful platform from which to address the critical scientific questions and global challenges of our time.